apostrophecms/docs/docs/reference/server-events.md

 ### `run`

-**Not intended for project use.** Triggered when the Apostrophe process is about to beginn running.
-Apostrophe uses this to run tasks and begin listening for connections.
+**Not intended for project use.** If Apostrophe was invoked as a command line task, Apostrophe's task module responds to this event by executing the task.
+Otherwise, Apostrophe's Express module responds to this event by listening for connections.
+If your goal is to do something just before that happens, you should listen for `apostrophe:ready` instead.

 #### Parameters

-- `isTask`: A boolean value indicating whether the process was started from an [Apostrophe task](/reference/module-api/module-overview.md#tasks-self).
+- `isTask`: A boolean value indicating whether the process was started as an [Apostrophe task](/reference/module-api/module-overview.md#tasks-self).

 <AposCodeBlock>
   ```javascript